Saturday, March 10, 2012

 10.03.12.
 Red zone, Cathedral Walkway, Colombo St view: ANZ left, BNZ right would be demolished.
 BNZ would stand part demolished for years due to asbestos pollution.
 Spark bldg would replace demolished BNZ

-As for engineers, wanting to shift blame for their slack bldg inspections to seismologists, engineers should pay back all the money to those who'd paid engineers for their blame shifting expertise.
+As for engineers wanting to shift blame for their slack building inspections to seismologists, engineers should pay back the money to property- owners who'd paid engineers for their inspections!
 (The Press 12.03.12).

 10.03.12.
 Steel mesh fence cordon.
 Colombo St, red zone, serial quake trashed, Christ Church Cathedral, nave & S transept

-Four months before, November 2011, I'd last visited Christ Church Cathedral ghost, when CERA first opened Cathedral Sq, from Restart Cashel Mall, down Colombo St, red zone CBD cordon to Cathedral Sq.
+Four months before in November 2011, I'd last visited Christ Church Cathedral ruin when CERA first opened Cathedral Sq from Restart Cashel Mall down Colombo St beside the red-zone-CBD cordon to Cathedral Sq.

 10.03.12.
 White / orange, plastic, road barrier, steel mesh fence ordon.
 Red zone, Chalice & serial quake trashed, Christ Church Cathedral.
 Abandoned Forsyth Barr, Camelot Hotel & PWC beyond.
 The last 2 bdgs would be demolished.
 New Turanga Public Library would be built on Camelot Hotel demo site.
 Forsyth Barr would be restored as Crowne Plaza Hotel.
 PWC demolition would enable the new RC Cathedral precinct